 4ward Planning was retained by the City of Meriden, Connecticut to perform a market study and financial and economic analyses of transit-oriented development (TOD) adjacent to the Meriden Transit Center in downtown Meriden.
 Funded by a TOD Pilot grant awarded by the Connecticut Department of Transportation, this work includes analysis of demographic and real estate trends; real estate supply and demand; a land valuation analysis; and rigorous financial feasibility, economic and fiscal impact analyses.
 The quantitative analysis is informed by site visits, case study research, TOD zoning analysis, and a set of surveys and interviews of market area employees, residents, and real estate professionals.

 Meriden has been identified as a key node along the New Haven-Hartford-Springfield (NHHS) rail line, a new commuter rail service planned to commence in 2016.
 The State of Connecticut will invest nearly \$500 million in the NHHS rail program over the next four years, including significant investments in Meriden.
 By 2030, the rail service is expected to serve over 400 daily commuters in Meriden and spur significant development.

-In order to best prepare the City for the anticipated future development, the goals of this Market Study and Financial Feasibility Analysis included:
+In order to best prepare the City for the anticipated future development, the goals of this Market Study and Financial Feasibility Analysis include:

-- Establish feasibility of TOD development and recommend market-ready mix of uses for TOD area - Estimate costs and funding strategies for preparing key sites and parcels in the study area - Provide a clear understanding of economic benefits resulting from development
+- Determine the viability of the development strategy recommended in the TOD study prepared by the Parsons Brinkerhoff (PB) team; - Establish feasibility of TOD development and recommend market-ready mix of uses for the study area; - Estimate costs and funding strategies for preparing key sites and parcels in the study area, and; - Provide a clear understanding of economic benefits resulting from development.